Incorrect tooth extraction claims

 The amount of compensation you may be entitled to will depend on:

 - the position of the tooth that has been extracted

 - if you will require any specialist dental treatment in the future. e.g. every so often, you may need to have a bridge or implant replaced

 - how the incident has affected your everyday life. i.e. whether any pain you have suffered has affected your ability to sleep, eat, work or carry out other day-to-day tasks.

 - whether you have had to take time off work because of the incident.
 If this is the case, you may be able to claim for loss of earnings.

 - any other expenses you have incurred, such as travel expenses or prescription costs

-Making a dental negligence claim with Jefferies Solicitors
+Making a Compensation for Wrong Tooth Extraction with Jefferies Solicitors

 At Jefferies, our specialist dental negligence solicitors have years of experience.
 From the moment you contact us with your initial enquiry, we will be on hand to answer any questions you may have and will guide you through the legal process as quickly and simply as possible.

 Contact us today to discuss your potential claim.
 Call 0800 342 3206 to speak to our friendly advisers or get in touch with us online using our online form to arrange a call-back at a time that suits you.